CUNY-SPS-Data-Science-Program/your-bio-himalayahall/Story 3/README.md

 ## Gun Law Score
 [Giffords Gun Law Scorecard](https://giffords.org/lawcenter/resources/scorecard) for each state.
 Giffords gun law score have the following scale, from strongest gun laws to weakest: \[A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F\].

-NOriginal Giffords scores have been coerced into a 5-point [Likert scale](https://en.wikipedia.org/wiki/Likert_scale) and a numeric grade was assigned to each letter grade: \[A: 4, B: 3, C: 2, D: 1, F: 0\].
+Original Giffords scores have been coerced into a 5-point [Likert scale](https://en.wikipedia.org/wiki/Likert_scale) and a numeric grade was assigned to each letter grade: \[A: 4, B: 3, C: 2, D: 1, F: 0\].

 # Presentation